circleci/circleci-docs/jekyll/_cci2/insights.md

 {: #overview }

-The CircleCI Insights dashboard provides an overview of the health and usage of your projects' build processes, including time-series and aggreggated data on credit usage, success rates, and pipeline duration.
+The CircleCI Insights dashboard provides an overview of the health and usage of your projects' build processes, including time-series and aggregated data on credit usage, success rates, and pipeline duration.

 This document describes how to access and use the Insights dashboard on CircleCI cloud and server.